marcin-piotrak-mox/DevSecOps-fu/README.md

 ## cheatsheets <a name="paragraph1.1"> </a>

-Handy templates on how to use some of languages - mainly yaml and markup.
+Handy templates on how to use some of languages - mainly regex, yaml and markup.
 No matter how often I use them, there is always something I can't remember, therefore this easy way of refreshing memory :wink:

 ## vault <a name="paragraph1.2"> </a>